boisvenu/OoR_VRF/volunteer-approval-system/README.md

 - A central Google Spreadsheet with the above tabs and column ordering aligned to the script
 - Three separate Google Forms (Chair, HR, OoR), each configured to:
-  - Accept pre-filled parameters (e.g., requestor name, volunteer name, unique ID)
+  - Accept pre-filled parameters (e.g., requester name, volunteer name, unique ID)
   - Store decisions and optional comments
 - File access:
   - Submitters must share Waiver and Background Check files via Google Drive
 - Script permissions:
   - Must be authorized to send email and access Google Drive
 - Deployment:
-  - Script must be deployed as a Web App only if using the optional interface
+  - Script must be deployed as a Web App only if using the optional interfaces

 ---